 Brief Origin Introduction

-The Golden Retriever has come quite a long way from their origin in Scotland, becoming a household favorite for so many families.
-The Flat-Coated Retriever had their beginning in Great Britain and made their way into the AKC sooner than the Golden.
+The Golden Retriever has come quite a long way from its origin in Scotland, becoming a household favorite for so many families.
+The Flat-Coated Retriever had their beginning in Great Britain and made its way into the AKC sooner than the Golden.
 They became part of the club in 1915, 10 years before the Golden Retriever in 1925.

 Both of these dogs were given hunting job roles to retrieve waterfowl and small land animals.
 These dogs have especially gentle mouths, not bruising or harming the muscle in the downed animals.

 Golden Retrievers went on to become one of the most revered family dogs of all breeds.
 While less common, ranking 91st on the AKC popularity list, Flat-Coated Retrievers are still beloved dogs for their friendly, docile dispositions.
 Both dogs have participated as show dogs.

 Personality: What’s Similar?
 What’s Different?

 There are quite a few personality traits that the two dogs share.
 They are both naturally happy, sweet-tempered dogs who have an intense adoration for humans.
 They blend in well with many different types of lifestyles.
 Each would do just as well as an outdoor adventurer or in-home companion.

 They are both playful and outgoing.
 They tend to like children and get along with most other pets.
 Because of their hunting roots, they may be a little prone to play-chasing.
 But neither breed is aggressive or violent with people or animals.

 While each breed is intuitive with your emotions, Flat-Coated Retrievers seem to be a little more emotional themselves.
 They don’t like disruption to their everyday routine and may not understand things as well as a Golden Retriever.
 Both fare better with positive feedback and will be easy to correct if their behavior isn’t favorable.